tecnomod-um/OntoGenixLLMExperiments/fine-tuning/README.md

 ### GPT models
 The **GPT-4o-mini model** is trained using the training dataset to learn how to use a specific ontology.

 First, the training and validation data are transformed into the JSONL format required by the OpenAI model to perform the fine-tuning task.
-This message format consists of three roles (a message is generated for each CSV file from the training and validation subset):
+This message format consists of three roles:
 * **system**, to indicate the function the model will perform.
 * **user**, to indicate the prompt of the task to be performed.
 * **assistant**, to indicate the output that the model should display.